Computer security risks

 The Internet of Things is about connecting multiple devices over the internet and allowing them to talk to us, to applications, and to each other.
 To put it simply, the Internet of Things devices are intended to make our lives easier.
 But, not everyone is paying attention to the security risks of all these devices – and they should be.

 Symantec’s Internet Security Threat Report Vol 20, released last year, found that the Internet of Things’ security risks had increased exponentially.
 Symantec found that in 2014, 52% of health apps – many of which connect to wearable devices – didn’t have privacy policies in place.
 And, 20 percent of these apps sent personal information, logins, and passwords in clear, readable text.

-Internet of Things (IoT) devices often don't have strict security measures in place.
+Internet of Things (IoT) devices often doesn't have strict security measures in place.
 “You can't lock a door and leave a window open, and you can't lock the window but leave the garage open,” says Brian Witten, senior director of the Internet of Things at Symantec.

 “Sometimes attackers come in over the bridge from traditional IT systems into ‘operational’ technology (OT) or IoT systems like the blast furnace or factory floor operations, or the networks supporting ATM or POS operations.
 Sometimes they dial-up cellular modems on these IoT devices, and other times they attack them directly over the Internet.”

 It’s time to face the facts – the convenience of IoT comes with a whole lot of security risks.
 According to MIT Information Systems and Technology, one of the biggest issues of these devices is that manufacturers are motivated by profit rather than security.

 For example, some have default passwords that are posted online and cannot be easily changed.
 Unlike a phone or computer, the software in IoT devices can quickly become outdated without a way to update it.